jtreminio/jtreminio.github.io/content/blog/25.php-container-image-ini-environment-variables/index.md

 ### Child Images

-Now that I have created an image that defines all the INI setings I want to expose to env vars, I can create child images that can reference the env vars in their php.ini files!
+Now that I have created an image that defines all the INI settings I want to expose to env vars, I can create child images that can reference the env vars in their php.ini files!